 - olive oil (I use extra virgin), about 1/2 cup total may be needed

 - Season the chicken cutlets generously on both sides with salt and pepper.
-Saltiness varies depending on what brand you use, but my rule of thumb is 3/4tsp per pound of chicken.
+Saltiness varies depending on what brand you use, but my rule of thumb is 3/4tsp per pound of meat.

 - Set out three breading bowls, and add the flour in one bowl, the eggs and water in the next, and the panko breadcrumbs in the third bowl.
 Whisk the eggs and water together until combined.

-- Heat a large skillet (I prefer nonstick) over medium heat, and let it preheat while you bread the chicken.
+- Heat a large skillet (I prefer nonstick) over medium heat, and let it preheat while you bread the meat.

 - Add enough olive oil to coat the bottom of the skillet, about 3-4 tbsp.
 Add the chicken cutlets to the skillet in a single layer, keeping in mind you may need to cook in batches if your skillet is too small.**

-- Cook the chicken for about 4 minutes on each side, until golden and crispy.
+- Cook for about 4 minutes on each side, until golden and crispy.
 Enjoy!